owlgrin/gaurilla-guide/src/articles/view-and-print-expense-by-category-reports.md

 	> **Pro Tip:** You can toggle between detailed and summary report using the same button on same window.

 6. Click on sky blue coloured **Print** button, adjacent to **Summary Report** button, to print the generated report.

+7. Print the clients list with the help of print window and altering the layout, margins etc if desired.